 Obviously, things like these would make for a really good discussion to hear from your sales people and your management.
 This DAX formula is a really great technique that can actually be reused in a number of different scenarios.
 I highly recommend diving into this dynamic segmentation technique and having a look at how you could actually utilize that for yourself and for some of the analysis that you’re doing.

-As you can see, there’s a bit to it, no doubt, but it’s really powerful stuff.
+As you can see, there’s a bit to it, but it’s really powerful stuff.
 This analysis is great to see the makeup of who is buying your stuff, not only across your products as a whole, but you can even dive into specific products and compare how the makeup might be different.
 This technique has a technical term – dynamic segmentation.
 It’s because we are dynamically segmenting our results by placing them through some logic, which will slice it up into its own pie.

 I run through this particular technique in a comprehensive way in my Solving Analytical Scenarios course at Enterprise DNA Online.
 Check this out to learn more.
-In this video, I run through an overview of how you could implement it yourselves and how it may look in your reports.
+In this video, I run through an overview of how you could implement it yourself and how it may look in your reports.